DAngelo324/Password-Cracking-Project/README.md

 1. Use the provided Python script to generate a set of hashed passwords.
 2. If needed, transfer the generated hash file to a Linux environment.
 3. Use Hashcat or John the Ripper to crack the hashes.
-4. Save Results: Cracked passwords are saved into cracked_passwords.txt

 # Using the Provided Scripts
 1. Generate Password Hashes
 2. Run the Python Script to generate a set of password hashes: python password_cracking.py (creates sample_hashes.txt, containing generated hashes)